Consumers adopting a new product; a post trending

 A retailer wants to estimate the elasticity of demand in response to price changes or advertising so as to optimize her marketing decisions.
 What is the practical value of using field experiments to improving marketing decisions?
 How many experiments are needed as the number of products grows?

-The Practical Value of Field Experiments (2012), with J. Li (MIT EECS), P. Rusmevichientong (USC Marshall School of Business), D. Simester (MIT Sloan School of Management), J. N. Tsitsiklis (MIT EECS), submitted to Management Science, second round of reviews
+The Practical Value of Field Experiments (2012), with J. Li (MIT EECS), P. Rusmevichientong (USC Marshall School of Business), D. Simester (MIT Sloan School of Management), J. N. Tsitsiklis (MIT EECS), to appear in Management Science [+ Abstract][Paper]

 In recent years, many firms have had greater opportunities to conduct field experiments to help improve their marketing decisions, but the practical value of using field experiments to optimize marketing decisions remains relatively unstudied.
 We